5G Technology

 Who supplies 5G technology?

-The market of 5G providers is very concentrated, even more so than previous generations.
+The market of 5G providers is very concentrated, even more so than for previous generations.
 A handful of companies are capable of supplying telecommunications operators with the necessary technology.
-As of July 2020, the main suppliers are Huawei (based in China), Ericsson (based in Sweden), and Nokia (based in Finland.
-Many other carriers are working on developing their 5G technology; for example in the United States, Sprint and T-Mobile merged to work on 5G, raising competition concerns.
+Huawei (China), Ericsson (Sweden), and Nokia (Finland) have led the charge to expand 5G and typically interface with local telecom companies, sometimes providing end-to-end equipment and maintenance services.

 Of course, this means that the choice of 5G manufacturers suddenly becomes much more limited.
 Chinese companies have by far the largest market share of 5G technology.
 Huawei has the most patents filed, and the strongest lobbying presence within the International Telecommunications Union.

 The 5G playing field is fiercely political, with strong tensions between China and the United States.
 Because 5G technology is closely connected to chip manufacturing, it is important to keep an eye on “the chip wars”.
-Suppliers reliant on American and Chinese companies are likely to get caught in the crossfire as the trade war gets worse between these countries, because supply chains and manufacturing of equipment is often dependent on both countries.
-Peter Bloom, founder of Rhizomatica, points out that the global chip market is projected to grow to $22.41 billion by 2026 (from approximately $2.03 billion in 2020).
-Bloom cautions: “The push towards 5G encompasses a plethora of interest groups, particularly governments, financing institutions and telecommunications companies, that demands to be better analyzed in order to understand where things are moving, whose interests are being served and the possible consequences of these changes.”
+Suppliers reliant on American and Chinese companies are likely to get caught in the crossfire as the trade war between these countries worsens, because supply chains and manufacturing of equipment is often dependent on both countries.
+Peter Bloom, founder of Rhizomatica, points out that the global chip market is projected to grow to $22.41 billion by 2026.
+Bloom cautions: “The push towards 5G encompasses a plethora of interest groups, particularly governments, financing institutions, and telecommunications companies, that demands to be better analyzed in order to understand where things are moving, whose interests are being served, and the possible consequences of these changes.”

 Back to top